utiasDSL/upright/README.md

 Interaction with hardware is done over ROS via [mobile_manipulation_central](https://github.com/utiasDSL/dsl__projects__mobile_manipulation_central).
-So far we have targetted an omnidirectional mobile manipulator consisting of a Ridgeback mobile base and a UR10 manipulator arm.
+So far we have targetted an omnidirectional mobile manipulator consisting of a Ridgeback mobile base and a UR10 manipulator arm (collectively named the "Thing").
 The general flow of experiments is to connect to the robot, and run
 ```
 roslaunch mobile_manipulation_central thing.launch
 ```